-

 How, if at all, are collective agreements relevant to the termination of employment?

-Collective labour agreements may set forth specific rules with respect to the termination of employment agreements, including notice periods and procedures derogating from statutory law to a certain extent.
+Collective labour agreements may contain a variety of provisions, in particular specific rules with respect to the notice periods and procedures deviating from statutory law.

-Certain collective labour agreements can provide that the employer must hear the employee before dismissing them, that it is mandatory for the employer to disclose the reasons for the dismissal or that any dismissal that does not follow a certain procedure is null and void.
-For instance, in the gastronomy and hotel sector, notice during an employee’s contractual vacations is null and void, whereas notice prior to contractual vacations does not suspend the notice period and therefore does not extend the employment relationship.
-Another example is the obligation to hold a meeting in good time prior dismissal when an employer in the construction sector considers terminating an employee aged 55 or more.
+For example, collective labour agreements can provide that the employer must hear the employee before dismissing them, that it is mandatory for the employer to disclose the reasons for the dismissal or that any dismissal that does not follow a certain procedure is null and void.
+For instance, in the gastronomy and hotel sector, notice during an employee’s contractual vacations is null and void.
+Another example is the obligation to hold a meeting with sufficient advance notice prior to a dismissal when an employer in the construction sector considers terminating an employee aged 55 or more.

 -